raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

+There are other ways to prove that this enumeration does not put the set of denumerable subsets of the natural numbers into a one-to-one correspondance with the natural numbers, but let's look at Cantor's argument instead.[^other]

-If this is an enumeration of every infinite enumeration of binary numbers, we can name **any** enumeration of binary numbers, and it will appear after a finite number of outputs.
+[^other]:If this is an enumeration of every infinite enumeration of binary numbers, we can name **any** enumeration of binary numbers, and it will appear after a finite number of outputs.
 For example, if we name the enumeration that has a trillion zeroes, a one, and then a denumerable number of zeroes...
-That appears after two to the power of a trillion plus one outputs.

-However, although we have an infinite number of elements in each enumeration, the way we've constructed this we only have a finite number of `1`s in each enumeration.
+That appears after two to the power of a trillion plus one outputs.<br/><br/>However, although we have an infinite number of elements in each enumeration, the way we've constructed this we only have a finite number of `1`s in each enumeration.
 So any enumeration with an infinite number of `1`s will not appear after a finite number of outputs.
 That follows from the fact that we've simply found another way to represent the set of all finite sets, not the set of all infinite sets.

-But let's look at Cantor's argument instead.
-He offered the following construction: Arrange the binary numbers as a matrix, and extract the diagonal of the matrix, like this:
+Cantor offered the following construction: Arrange the binary numbers as a matrix, and extract the diagonal of the matrix, like this:[^zeroes]

 |**0**|0|0|0|0|0|...|
 |1|**0**|0|0|0|0|...|